Season 2 Overview

 And eventually, he feels grateful for the time he has spent around those kids, and thanks them in his final speech at parent’s night.

-Now, the idea that Mark will decide to permanently settle at a camp after the big finale of the series is just a supposition — because Highway was canceled without a proper conclusion, and it’s unclear what happens to the character after the final episode.
-Yet, it’s pretty much plausible that he’ll decide to remain working around kids at the Camp for the rest of his life.
-So, if that were the case, this episode really marks a watershed for his character, planting in him such passion for this kind of environment.
+Now, the idea that Mark will decide to permanently settle at a summer camp after the big finale of the series is just a supposition — because Highway was canceled without a proper conclusion, and it’s unclear what happens to the character after the final episode.
+Yet, it’s pretty much plausible that he’ll decide to remain working as counselor around kids at a summer Camp for the rest of his life.
+If that were the case, this episode really marks a watershed for his character, planting in him such passion for this kind of environment.

 And they won’t do that.

-In the series, they won’t ever be shown at this camp again.
-But it could be that Jonathan and Mark actually did come back, maybe at some point during the third season (in the time between assignments that is not shown in the series).
+But it could be possible that Jonathan and Mark actually did come back, maybe at some point during the third season (in the time between assignments that is not shown in the series).

 • Production and Setting